Databricks vs RapidMiner comparison

 Databricks vs. RapidMiner

-Databricks is ranked 1st in Data Science Platforms with 78 reviews while RapidMiner is ranked 7th in Data Science Platforms with 19 reviews.
+Databricks is ranked 1st in Data Science Platforms with 78 reviews while RapidMiner is ranked 6th in Data Science Platforms with 20 reviews.
 Databricks is rated 8.2, while RapidMiner is rated 8.6.
 The top reviewer of Databricks writes "A nice interface with good features for turning off clusters to save on computing".
-On the other hand, the top reviewer of RapidMiner writes "Offers good tutorials that make it easy to learn and use, with a powerful feature to compare machine learning algorithms".
-Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku Data Science Studio, Microsoft Azure Machine Learning Studio and Dremio, whereas RapidMiner is most compared with KNIME, Alteryx, Dataiku Data Science Studio, Tableau and SAS Enterprise Miner.
+On the other hand, the top reviewer of RapidMiner writes "A no-code tool that helps to build machine learning models ".
+Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku, Dremio and Microsoft Azure Machine Learning Studio, whereas RapidMiner is most compared with KNIME, Alteryx, Dataiku, Tableau and Microsoft Power BI.
 See our Databricks vs. RapidMiner report.

 See our list of best Data Science Platforms vendors.